 There is a filter to clean the air entering the compressor intake.

-There should be a filter at the receiver discharge line to the plant.
+There should be a auto-draining compressed air filter at the receiver discharge line to the plant.

-An hour meter is very useful for monitoring that run time, and having one is key to helping ensure that maintenance is carried out at the appropriate intervals.
+A run-time hour meter is very useful for monitoring compressor use, and having one is key to helping ensure that maintenance is carried out at the appropriate intervals.

 How does the maintenance person check the lubrication levels on this compressor?